 In any case, guitars aren’t strictly warm, balanced, or bright.
 They are combinations of all three and more.
 In this sense a definition of ‘warm tone’ might be something like the following:

 People often say it is better to have a bad guitar with good strings than a good guitar with bad strings.
-This is clearly true but could be taken a step further to say it is better to have a bad guitar with the ‘right’ strings.
+This is true but could be taken a step further to say it is better to have a bad guitar with the ‘right’ strings.

 As an example of this, when I first got into guitar, one of my absolute favorite guitarists was Stevie Ray Vaughan (#RIPSRV).
 My brother and I would sit around our family stereo in the living room for hours listening to the posthumous ‘the sky is crying’ over and over, particularly ‘life by the drop’ one of the few acoustic guitar songs SRV recorded.

-Later on, upon hearing SRV’s unplugged session for MTV I began to really appreciate his approach to the acoustic, he attacked it like he did his electric guitar, and that stuck with me, as someone who loved bands that featured electric guitar but preferred playing the acoustic guitar.
+Later on, upon hearing SRV’s unplugged session for MTV I began to appreciate his approach to the acoustic, he attacked it like he did his electric guitar, and that stuck with me, as someone who loved bands that featured electric guitar but preferred playing the acoustic guitar.

 I did this for many years, and while I changed guitars I kept playing those thick GHS strings, after all, who had better tone than SRV?
 No-one.

-The thing was, while the GHS did sound great to my albeit untrained ears when I eventually tried a set of medium gauge Elixirs on that same beat-up old dreadnought I realized they actually made the guitar sound a lot more resonant and seemed to add a lot of complexity to the tone (e.g. brought out more of the overtones, as described above).
+The thing was, while the GHS strings did sound great to my albeit untrained ears when I eventually tried a set of medium gauge Elixirs on that same beat-up old dreadnought I realized they made the guitar sound a lot more resonant and seemed to add a lot of complexity to the tone (e.g. brought out more of the overtones, as described above).

 I’d imagine it was something like the difference between going from a cheap red to an expensive red wine with a more sophisticated palette, suddenly there was just a lot more going on.